 Our ability to satisfy the Leverage Ratio Covenant in the future is dependent on our ability to maintain profitability at or above levels experienced over the last 12 months.
-In recent quarters, we have experienced volatility in revenues resulting from, among other things, (i) our transition towards subscription and recurring revenue streams and the resulting decline in traditional upfront product sales, (ii) dramatic changes in the media industry and the impact it has on our customers, (iii) the impact of new and anticipated product launches and features, (iv) volatility in currency rates, and (v) in the most recent quarter, the economic impacts of the COVID-19 pandemic.
-If revenues were to decrease from the levels of the last twelve months, we would need to reduce expenses to maintain the required level of profitability.
-In light of the COVID-19 pandemic, we are closely monitoring our covenant compliance going forward.
+In recent quarters, we have experienced volatility in revenues resulting from, among other things, (i) our transition towards subscription and recurring revenue streams and the resulting decline in traditional upfront product sales, (ii) dramatic changes in the media industry and the impact it has on our customers, (iii) the impact of new and anticipated product launches and features, (iv) volatility in currency rates, and (v) in the two most recent quarters, the economic impacts of the COVID-19 pandemic.
+If revenues were to decrease from the levels of the last 12 months, we would need to reduce expenses to maintain the required level of profitability.
+In light of the COVID-19 pandemic, we are closely monitoring our current and expected future liquidity levels and covenant compliance.

-As discussed above, while the duration and severity of the COVID-19 pandemic, and resulting economic impacts, are highly uncertain, we expect that our business operations and results of operations, including our net revenues, earnings and cash flows, will be adversely impacted by these developments for at least the balance of 2020.
-To address expected reductions in net revenues and cash flows, we have already taken steps to reduce our discretionary spending and reduce payroll costs, including through temporary employee furloughs and pay cuts.
-We may be required to take additional remedial steps, depending on the duration and severity of the pandemic and its impact on our operations and cash flows, which could include, among other things (and where allowed by the lenders), (i) further cost reductions, (ii) seeking replacement financing, (iii) raising funds through the issuance of additional equity or debt securities or the incurrence of additional borrowings, (iv) disposing of certain assets or businesses, or (v) applying for various programs that have been implemented by the U.S. government in response to the COVID-19 pandemic.
+As discussed above, while the duration and severity of the COVID-19 pandemic, and resulting economic impacts, are highly uncertain, we expect that our business operations and results of operations, including our net revenues, earnings and cash flows, will be adversely impacted by these developments for at least the balance of 2020, and possibly longer.
+To address actual and expected reductions in net revenues and cash flows, we have reduced our discretionary spending and reduced payroll costs, including through temporary employee furloughs and pay cuts.
+In addition, in May 2020 we received \$7.8 million of funding under the PPP in the form of a low-interest loan that may be forgiven under certain conditions.
+We may be required to take additional remedial steps, depending on the duration and severity of the pandemic and its impact on our operations and cash flows, which could include, among other things (and where allowed by the lenders), (i) further cost reductions, (ii) seeking replacement financing, (iii) raising funds through the issuance of additional equity or debt securities or the incurrence of additional borrowings, (iv) disposing of certain assets or businesses, or (v) seeking additional funding under various programs implemented by the U.S. government in response to the COVID-19 pandemic.
 Such remedial actions, which may not be available on favorable terms or at all, could have a material adverse impact on our business.
 If we are not in compliance with the Leverage Ratio Covenant and are unable to obtain an amendment or waiver, such noncompliance may result in an event of default under the Financing Agreement, which could permit acceleration of the outstanding indebtedness under the Financing Agreement and require us to repay such indebtedness before the scheduled due date.
 If an event of default were to occur, we might not have sufficient funds available to make the payments required.
-If we are unable to repay amounts owed, the lenders may be entitled to foreclose on and sell substantially all of our assets, which secure our borrowings under the Financing Agreement.
+If we are unable to repay amounts owed, the lenders may be entitled to foreclose on and sell substantially all of our